This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Myth 5

-The big baby bottom!
-The babies can't move at all!
+The fat baby bottom!
+Babies can't move at all!

-Yes ok, the baby's bottom is bigger than that of the extra thin disposable diapers, but I would say depending on which system you use, a cloth diaper is the same size as a full disposable diaper.
+Yes, OK, the baby's bottom is bigger than that of the extra thin disposable diapers, but I would say, depending on which system you use, a cloth diaper is as big as a full disposable diaper.

-So far I've only been asked about cloth diapers when changing diapers and not because the mommies noticed my babies' huge butts.
+So far, I've only been asked about cloth diapers when changing diapers and not because the moms noticed my babies' huge bottoms.

-My children have been changed with cloth diapers since shortly after birth and their movement was certainly not restricted!
-They both run around the area just like any other child and it doesn't bother them one bit.
+My children have been cloth diapered since shortly after birth and they were certainly not restricted in their movements!
+They both scamper around like any other child and it doesn't bother them one bit.

-In addition, wide swaddling is great for your baby's hip development.
-Feel free to ask your pediatrician or a physiotherapist you trust.
+In addition, wide swaddling is great for your baby's hip development - just ask your pediatrician or a physiotherapist you trust.

 Puppi wool diaper